There are specific requirements that the theme needs in order to work.

 - Install WordPress on your domain.
-Here’s a tutorial on how to do that yourself, but most WordPress dedicated hostings will make this installation in 5 minutes directly from your account http://codex.wordpress.org/Installing_WordPress#Famous_5-Minute_Install.
+This is the official WordPress tutorial for how to install WordPress, but most WordPress dedicated hostings will do this installation for you https://wordpress.org/support/article/how-to-install-wordpress/

 Requirements for WordPress

-- Ensure that your web host has the minimum requirements to run WordPress.
+- Please check to be sure that the hosting you choose follows the minimum requirements to run WordPress.

-- You can download the latest WordPress release from WordPress.org
+- Make sure you have the latest WordPress version installed from WordPress.org

 - WordPress 4.6+